sauravag/slam_karto_gtsam/README.md

 # Support

-Head on over to my blog post http://sauravag.com/2017/07/an-practical-introduction-to-pose-graph-slam/ where you can ask questions and I will try to respond in a timely manner.
+Head on over to my blog post http://sauravag.com/2017/07/an-practical-introduction-to-pose-graph-slam/ where you can ask questions.